Overview

 Find out everything you need to know to plan your student finances including tuition fees and living costs

 All students are required to pay tuition fees for each academic year of study.
-Students who enter directly onto years 2 or 3 of a course will pay year 1 tuition fees.
+Students who enter directly onto Years 2 or 3 of a course will pay Year 1 tuition fees.
+Fees regulated by the government are subject to changes in legislation and may change from time to time.

 *The tuition fee for the optional placement year is £1,850, subject to inflationary increases based on government policy, and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).